jcraig30/AMA3020_Pairs_Project/README.md

 4. Figure showing shape of road for elliptical wheel with axle at centre from code

-5. figure showing shape of road for elliptical wheel with axle at one focus from code
+5. Figure showing shape of road for elliptical wheel with axle at one focus from code